Colony of Virginia: History

-Colonization attempts in the New World (1584–1590)
+Colonization attempts in the New World (1583–1590)

 In 1583, Sir Humphrey Gilbert established a charter in Newfoundland.
-Once established, he and his crew abandoned the site and traveled back to England.
+Once established, he and his crew abandoned the site and returned to England.
 On the return trip, Gilbert's ship capsized, and all aboard perished.
 The charter was abandoned.

-In 1585, Raleigh sent his first colonization mission to the island of Roanoke (in present-day North Carolina), with over 100 male settlers.
-However, when Sir Francis Drake arrived at the colony in summer 1586, the colonists opted to return to England because there was a lack of supply ships, abandoning the colony.
+In 1585, Raleigh sent his first colonization mission to Roanoke Island (in present-day North Carolina) with over 100 male settlers.
+However, when Sir Francis Drake arrived at the colony in the summer of 1586, the colonists opted to return to England because there was a lack of supply ships, abandoning the colony.
 Supply ships arrived at the abandoned colony later in 1586; 15 soldiers were left behind to hold the island, but no trace of these men was later found.

 In 1587, Raleigh sent another group to attempt to establish a permanent settlement.
 The expedition leader, John White, returned to England for supplies that same year but was unable to return to the colony because of the war between England and Spain.
 When he finally did return in 1590, he found the colony abandoned.
 The houses were intact, but the colonists had disappeared.
 Although there are numerous theories about the fate of the colony, it remains a mystery and has come to be known as the "Lost Colony".
 Two English children were born in this colony; the first was named Virginia Dare (Dare County, North Carolina, was named in her honor), who was among those whose fate is unknown.
 The word Croatoan was found carved into a tree, the name of a tribe on a nearby island.

 Virginia Company (1606–1624)

 Following the failure of the previous colonization attempts, England resumed attempts to set up colonies.
-This time joint-stock companies were used rather than giving extensive grants to a landed proprietor such as Gilbert or Raleigh.
+This time, joint-stock companies were used rather than giving extensive grants to a landed proprietor such as Gilbert or Raleigh.